KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 ## Pipeline 2
 #### Pipeline Orchestration For Crypto News and Opinions Using Data Factory
-Creating Pipeline using Data Factory to orchestrate everything that we have done so far in this end to end project.
+Creating Pipeline, using Data Factory to orchestrate everything that we have done so far in this end to end project.
 - Go into your workspace
 - Click on your Data Factory Pipeline
 ##### Orchestration: